Books

 Written with Malene Alleyne, Camille Canon, Amelia Evans, Yichen Feng, and Mara Zepeda

-August 2020, Media Enterprise Design Lab and Zebras Unite
+August 2020, Media Economies Design Lab and Zebras Unite

 What is a startup for?
 Who are startups for?